Floorp-Projects/Floorp/toolkit/components/extensions/docs/generate_webidl_from_jsonschema.rst

     one that ends ``mach python`` own command line options.

-* If a webidl file with the same name already exist, the python script will ask confirmation and offer to print a diff of the changes (or just continue without changin the existing webidl file if the content is exactly the same):
+* If a webidl file with the same name already exist, the python script will ask confirmation and offer to print a diff of the changes (or just continue without changing the existing webidl file if the content is exactly the same):

 .. code-block::